epsil/spotgen/README.md

     Revival - Deerhunter
     Twilight at Carbon Lake - Deerhunter

-If the playlist does *not* contain metadata, on the other hand, then one can attempt to infer the artist and title from the file names.
+If the playlist does *not* contain metadata, or if the files are badly tagged, then one can attempt to infer the artist and title from the file names themselves.
 Of course, this presupposes that the files are properly named.
 The regular expression

     %s/\(^[^\/]+\).*\/[-0-9]*[-. ]*\(.*\)\..*/\2 - \1/g